ContextLab/chatify/README.md

 %load_ext chatify
 ```

 No further setup is required.
-To use Chatify to automatically explain any code in the notebook, simply insert the `%%explain` magic command at the top of the code cell and then run it (shift + enter) to access the Chatify interface for receiving LLM-based assistance.
-To disable Chatify and run the code block as usual, simply delete the `%%explain` command and re-run the cell.
+To interact with Chatify about any code in the notebook, simply insert the `%%explain` magic command at the top of the code cell and then run it (shift + enter) to access the Chatify interface.
+To disable Chatify and run the code block as usual, just delete the `%%explain` command and re-run the cell (e.g., by pressing shift + enter again).

 ## Customizing Chatify

 Chatify is designed to work by default in the free tiers of [Colaboratory](https://colab.research.google.com/) and [Kaggle](https://www.kaggle.com/code) notebooks, and to operate without requiring any additional costs or setup beyond installing and enabling Chatify itself.

+Chatify is designed to work on a variety of systems and setups, including the "free" tiers on Google Colaboratory and Kaggle.
 For setups with additional resources, it is possible to switch to better-performing models.
+Chatify works on CPU-only environments, but is GPU-friendly (for both CUDA-enabled and Metal-enabled systems).
 We support any text-generation model on [Hugging Face](https://huggingface.co/models?pipeline_tag=text-generation&sort=trending), Meta's [Llama 2](https://ai.meta.com/resources/models-and-libraries/llama-downloads/) models, and OpenAI's [ChatGPT](https://chat.openai.com/) models (both ChatGPT-3.5 and ChatGPT-4).
 Models that run on Hugging Face or OpenAI's servers require either a [Hugging Face API key](https://huggingface.co/docs/api-inference/quicktour#get-your-api-token) or an [OpenAI API key](https://platform.openai.com/signup), respectively.

 Once you have your API key(s), if needed, create a `config.yaml` file in the directory where you launch your notebook.
-Replace `<API KEY>` with your actual Hugging Face or OpenAI API key (with no quotes) and then save the following in your `config.yaml` file:
+For the OpenAI configuration, replace `<OPANAI API KEY>` with your actual OpenAI API key (with no quotes) and then create a `config.yaml` file with the following contents:

 ### OpenAI configuration